End of Life Law - Advance Care Directive Case Study

 Better practice in this scenario may have been for Elizabeth or her colleagues to have met with Helen immediately on her arrival to discuss Alistair’s prognosis and the implications of his Advance Care Directive.
 This approach may have enabled early, proactive management of the situation and reduced Helen’s distress.

-For further tips on managing end of life conversations with the people you care for and/or their families, refer to:
+For further tips on managing end of life conversations with the people you care for and/or their families, refer to the:

 Final legal observations